mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022.md

 Basic Ship Systems: This includes everything a ship needs for day-to-day operations, including artificial gravity, heating, lighting and life support.
 The amount of Power needed for basic ship systems is equal to 20% of the total tonnage of the hull.

-Maneuver Drive: In order to use the maneuver drive, the ship requires an amount of Power equal to 10% of the hull’s total tonnage multiplied by the maximum Thrust the drive is capable of.
+Maneuver Drive: In order to use the maneuver drive, the ship requires an amount of Power equal to 10% of the hull's total tonnage multiplied by the maximum Thrust the drive is capable of.

-Jump Drive: In order to use the jump drive, the ship requires an amount of Power equal to 10% of the hull’s total tonnage multiplied by the maximum jump number the drive is capable of.
+Jump Drive: In order to use the jump drive, the ship requires an amount of Power equal to 10% of the hull's total tonnage multiplied by the maximum jump number the drive is capable of.

 spacecraft construction